 - it will be sooooo cheap.

-- the kids will be full of fresh air.
+- the kids will be outdoors filling their lungs with fresh air

 Sun-soaked photos like these would be replaced with ‘Camping is fun’ photos.

 THE KRYPTON FACTOR